iwanders/pico2w_thing_91c27/board/README.md

 Seems for 0402 one should subtract 1mil (0.0254mm) from the pad?
 Or about -10%?

+Lets go with:
-Board Setup -> Solder Mask/Paste -> Solder Paste Settings -> Relative clearance -10%
+> Board Setup -> Solder Mask/Paste -> Solder Paste Settings -> Relative clearance -10%

+## Prep

+Trying jlcpcb instead of oshpark because they can produce a stencil.
+[Instructions](https://jlcpcb.com/help/article/how-to-generate-gerber-and-drill-files-in-kicad-8) for kicad export.

+PCB is 21 by 51mm,  lets do 100x120mm to ensure we have space for the paste and tape.